-We recognise the value of our heritage and the significant contribution it makes to our community.
+Council recognises the value of our heritage and the significant contribution it makes to our community.

-There are more than 70 heritage listed properties in Frankston city, each contributing to the character and identity of our streets and neighbourhoods.
+There are more than 70 heritage listed properties in Frankston City, each contributing to the character and identity of our streets and neighbourhoods.
 Places of heritage significance are important, as they link us to the past and tell the story of our city.

-As Frankston continues to grow, protecting the heritage of our city is an essential part of our planning work.
+As Frankston City continues to grow, protecting the heritage of our city is an essential part of our planning work.
 To ensure places of heritage significance are conserved or enhanced, they may be protected by a Heritage Overlay.
 This may include buildings, trees or objects.

 The sites may have historical, architectural, social, cultural, or scientific significance.